ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/_lectures/exam1.md

 - [Exam1 - Fall 2022](https://drive.google.com/file/d/1Xk34zjPHhflgPOJwgcpDck5sOa8wwVV0/view?usp=sharing){:target="_blank"}
 - [Exam1 - Fall 2023](https://drive.google.com/file/d/1oH6CjRHcYykYzeJjCOPUEMProsmdJJnK/view?usp=sharing){:target="_blank"}

-We do not have an answer key, we suggest working with other students in the course or go to non-busy tutoring times.
+We do not have an answer key for the past exams.
+We suggest working with other students in the course or go to non-busy tutoring times.
 You can also bring your questions to discussion.

 ## Exam files